 Key takeaways

-Both brand-name and generic Nexium are prescribed at the same dosages and frequencies, with over-the-counter (OTC) options also available, ensuring accessibility for patients.
+Both brand-name and generic Nexium are prescribed at the same dosages and frequencies, with over-the-counter (OTC) options also available.

 Acid reflux, with symptoms of heartburn, is also known as gastroesophageal reflux disease (GERD; a more serious form of acid reflux).
 One may have heard of or taken a medication called Nexium to help relieve this condition.
-Nexium is part of the proton pump inhibitor (PPI) class of drugs and contains the active ingredient esomeprazole.
+Nexium is part of the proton pump inhibitor (PPI) class of drugs, and the generic name of Nexium is esomeprazole.
 PPIs work by decreasing the amount of acid produced by the stomach.
 Nexium was approved by the U.S. Food and Drug Administration (FDA) in 2001.
 Nexium is chemically similar to Prilosec (omeprazole), the first PPI approved by the FDA in 1989.

 RELATED: Nexium vs. Prilosec: Differences, similarities, and which is better for you